 - 3 Downpatrick Racecourse Map

 - 5 How to Get To Downpatrick Racecourse

-- 6 Hotels
+- 6 Hotels Near Downpatrick Racecourse

 - 7 Best Downpatrick Races Betting Sites

-- 8 Main Races and Meetings
+- 8 Main Races and Downpatrick Race Meetings

-- 9 Downpatrick Racecourse Weather
+- 10 Downpatrick Racecourse Weather

-- 10 Other Events at the Course
+- 11 Other Events at Downpatrick Course

-- 12 Other Racecourses
+- 12 Downpatrick Racecard

 Take Downpatrick as an example.
-A historical venue operated under the auspices of Horse Racing Ireland, Downpatrick is a premier location for National Hunt racing in Northern Ireland.
+A historical venue in a historic town, operated under the auspices of Horse Racing Ireland, Downpatrick is a premier location for National Hunt racing in Northern Ireland.

 Located in the scenic rolling countryside of County Down, Downpatrick Racecourse is found under a mile from the town centre of the same name.
 Steeped in history, Downpatrick is a popular location for tourists during the summer, many of whom attend the June Festival at the racecourse.

-All events that unfold here are National Hunt races, featuring six fences before a single-furlong final straight.
+All events that unfold here are National Hunt races, featuring six fences per circuit.

-The narrowness of the track makes overtaking challenging though, so look out for a horse with great acceleration.
-Taking an early lead may be invaluable.
+The narrowness of the track makes overtaking challenging though, so lookout for a horse with great acceleration.
+Taking an early lead and front running can also be invaluable.